rick12000/vocalance/docs/developer/command_parsing.rst

 The Markov Prediction System
 =============================

 The ``MarkovCommandService`` predicts your next command based on patterns in your recent command history.
 By recognizing what you're likely to do next, it can execute commands before you finish speaking.
+This provides ultra-low latency execution (~30-50ms) compared to waiting for STT (~400-600ms).

 The system has two distinct phases: training, which learns patterns from history, and inference, which uses those patterns to make real-time predictions.